The U.S.—one of the world’s leading peanut exporters

 United Export Strategy

 Each year, National Peanut Board works collaboratively with the industry export cooperator, the American Peanut Council, to help create strategic goals and implement export initiatives and programs through the United Export Strategy.
-Our Board members regularly go on trade missions and reverse trade missions with Japan, Canada and Mexico.
+Our Board members regularly go on trade missions and reverse trade missions with Japan, China, Canada and Mexico.
 These missions are designed to maintain existing relationships and collaborate with industry officials worldwide.